Raghuram-Veeramallu/Raghuram-Veeramallu/README.md

 I am Hari, a data scientist passionate about Autonomous Vehicles and Deep Learning.

 - 🔭 I’m currently working as a Research Assistant at the Institute of Health Informatics.
+- 📚 I'm currently pursuing my Master's degree in Data Science at the University of Minnesota, Twin Cities.
 - 💼 I have previously worked at Amazon and Josh Technology Group.
 - ⚡ Fun fact: I go by Raghuram as well since my full name is Hari Sai Raghuram Veeramallu.